t-mart/aqueue/README.md

 want to keep track of images found and downloaded, you often won't be able to do that until you are searching deeper into the website.

-Lastly, there is some support for configuring the look of the "Overall Progress" panel.
-To `aqueue.run_queue`'s `overall_progress_columns`

 ### Sharing state

-Often, its beneficial to share state from the items so that other items can access it.
+Often, its beneficial to share state between the items.
 Using the website scrape example again, you may want to keep track of the URLs you've visited so you don't scrape them twice.

 If this is needed, simply keep a global set/dict/list and store a key for the item.
 For example, a URL string may be a good key.